What You Don’t Know About Beeswax Processing, But Really Ought To

 For example, Sulfur, acetic acid, and formic acid are used to control moths that would otherwise damage the wax.4 According to this book, if the comb is immediately removed and melted, you can prevent a moth problem that way.
 Yes, the bees have to work harder to build another comb, but at least they are not sprayed with nasty chemicals, nor are they affected by disease.

 Pollen, which the bees collect and use for all their created wonders, can be easily contaminated by pesticides and other pollutants.
-According to this excerpt, it is recommended that pollen collected by bees should be at least 3km away from traffic or other areas that could be contaminated.5 This is no easy task, since most county roads are sprayed by herbicides to prevent weeds from taking over the roads.
+According to this paper, it is recommended that pollen collected by bees should be at least 3km away from traffic or other areas that could be contaminated.5 This is no easy task, since most county roads are sprayed by herbicides to prevent weeds from taking over the roads.
 That means your bees and their pollen source must be at least 3km away from a county road or other congested areas.

 Heavy metals can also accumulate in beeswax foundations which are often necessary in intensive bee keeping.
 This research article “Variations in lead, cadmium, arsenic, and mercury concentrations during honeybee wax processing using casting technology” discusses the analysis of such and potential alternatives to prevent it.6